thymea/thymos/README.md

 - Basic PS/2 keyboard driver and a shell for user input

 ## Try it
-[Watch the showcase/demo here](https://video.hardlimit.com/w/2PxYCaSEbWVUaoYZAronmH) to see what `thymos` is currently capable of.
+[Watch the showcase/demo here](https://video.hardlimit.com/w/2PxYCaSEbWVUaoYZAronmH) to see what this operating system is currently capable of.
 I wouldn't be surprised if you're unimpressed because there's nothing fancy going on :)

 ### Virtual (Recommended)